-The Coastal Planning Grants Program provides funding to assist local government with the planning scheme implementation of state-funded local coastal hazard assessments or the land use planning components of any coastal adaptation planning or hazard assessment and risk analysis undertaken by councils.
+The Coastal Planning Grants Program provides funding to assist local government with the planning scheme implementation of:

 Who can apply?

-Expressions of Interest are sought from coastal local government councils who:
+Expressions of Interest are sought from coastal local government councils and partner local councils acting under the auspices of Regional and Strategic Partnerships established under the Marine and Coastal Act 2018 who:

-- have undertaken or are undertaking local coastal hazard assessments and have not to date received funding from the State Government's Coastal Planning Program or Community Asset Improvement Planning Program, or Coastal Settlements of the Future Program
+- have undertaken or are undertaking local coastal hazard assessments or coastal adaptation planning or hazard assessments and have not to date received funding from the State Government's Coastal Planning Program or Community Asset Improvement Planning Program, or Coastal Settlements of the Future Program, and

 - are seeking to develop and exhibit planning scheme-related responses to sea level rise and coastal climate change adaptation.

-The Program funding is aimed at supporting coastal adaptation settlement planning undertaken by councils in priority locations, including in a regional context, to help manage future sea level rise-related challenges.
+The Program funding is aimed at supporting coastal adaptation settlement planning undertaken by councils and Regional and Strategic Partnerships in priority locations, including in a regional context, to help manage future sea level rise-related challenges.
 The Program is administered through the Planning portfolio of the Department of Environment, Land, Water and Planning.

 As these localised hazard assessments are completed, and the extent of the possible hazard at this more detailed level is known or becomes clearer, areas showing sea level rise vulnerability need to be included in planning schemes, for example, through: